OCB7D2D/ElectricityLamps/README.md

 tuning.
 Also repair, harvest and economic resources are only roughly adjusted.
 So if you see something that is odd, open an issue here on GitHub.

+### Change point-lights to spot-lights.

+It is actually fairly easy to switch a point-light to a spot-light on runtime.
+This solves quite a few issues with some existing models (the ceiling fan being one of the most obvious ones).
+Unfortunately the existing point-light in that model isn't properly rotated (as it doesn't matter with point-lights).
+But when we switch it to a spot-light, the rotation gets important.
+To fix this I added `LightOrientation` option to re-rotate the new spot-light.

+See the following two screens to see the difference [Before][12]/[After][13].

 ## Changelog

+### Version 0.5.1

+- Added `LightOrientation` option to realign spotlights Finally was able to switch the ceiling fan light to use a spotlight that properly points down (looks much better).

 ### Version 0.5.0